mfem/web/src/fem_bc.md

 boundary to obtain specific values.
 This limits the types of constraints that can be imposed on fields.
-For example, $L^2$ fields have no degrees of freedom on the boundary of elements so essential BCs cannot be applied, H(Curl) (a.k.a.
-Nedelec) elements can only constrain the tangential components of a vector field, and H(Div) (a.k.a.
-Raviart-Thomas) elements can only constrain the normal component of a vector field.
+For example, $L^2$ fields have no degrees of freedom on the boundary of elements so essential BCs cannot be applied, H(Curl) (Nedelec) elements can only constrain the tangential components of a vector field, and H(Div) (Raviart-Thomas) elements can only constrain the normal component of a vector field.

 | Space   | Essential BC                                                      |